About Michelle

 Photo by Robert McGee (robertmcgee.ca)

-Michelle T. King is an associate professor at the University of North Carolina at Chapel Hill, where she specializes in modern Chinese gender and food history.
-She was awarded a National Endowment for the Humanities Public Scholars grant for Chop Fry Watch Learn: Fu Pei-mei and the Making of Modern Chinese Food (W. W. Norton, 2024) and has received major fellowships from the American Council of Learned Societies, the Chiang Ching-kuo Foundation, the University of Texas at Austin Institute for Historical Studies, and the Henry Luce Foundation.
+Michelle T. King is a professor at the University of North Carolina at Chapel Hill, where she specializes in modern Chinese gender and food history.
+Her book Chop Fry Watch Learn: Fu Pei-mei and the Making of Modern Chinese Food (W. W. Norton, 2024) was named by the New York Times, NPR, and Saveur as one of their notable books of the year, shortlisted for the Baifang Schell China Book Prize and a finalist for the International Association of Culinary Professionals Book Award.
+She has received major fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Chiang Ching-kuo Foundation, the University of Texas at Austin Institute for Historical Studies, and the Henry Luce Foundation.